Do I have a right to redundancy pay?

 There will also be a dismissal if you have ended your contract of employment because you were forced to leave your job because of your employer’s conduct.
 This is known as constructive dismissal.

-To qualify for a statutory redundancy payment you must have 2 years’ (104 weeks) continuous service in your job.
+To qualify for a statutory redundancy payment you must have 2 years’ (104 weeks) continuous employment in your job.

-Continuous service is the length of time you are employed by the business.
-The following situations will not break your continuous service:
+Continuous employment is the length of time you are employed by the business.
+The following situations will not break your continuous employment:

 - You were on maternity leave, paternity leave, adoptive leave, parental leave, parent's leave or carer's leave